Trustees and governors at Talbot House

 Young people who find it difficult to succeed in mainstream environments often have low self esteem and don't have high expectations of themselves.
 Many may have had adverse childhood experiences or suffered trauma in some way.
 The five young people who live with us in our home are happy and healthy and have a variety of need.
 Most children have an education health and care plan.

-How can I express an interest in accessing your services for my young person?
+How can I express an interest in accessing your services for my child?

 We currently receive referrals from parents/carers, local authorities and from some mainstream schools and pupil referral units.
 We have a formal referral process which ensures we match well within our existing cohort and the individual concerned.